Nacymus/SONA-CNI-K8s/README.md

  Ansible 2.11.4

  Vagrant 2.2.14

  Python3

  VirtualBox

-With all these setup, jus do:
+With all these setup, just do:

 ```
 $ git pull https://github.com/Nacymus/SONA-CNI-K8s